ThinkPad T43

-The ThinkPad T43 is a laptop computer manufactured by IBM and later by Lenovo.
-It was released in October 2005 and discontinued in 2006.
+The ThinkPad T43 is a laptop computer manufactured by IBM.
+It was released in 2004 and discontinued in 2005.
+It was the last ThinkPad laptop that was designed and manufactured by IBM.

 Specifications

 The ThinkPad T43 features an Intel Pentium M processor, ATI Mobility Radeon X300 or X300SE graphics, and a 14.1-inch TFT display.
 It supports up to 2GB of DDR2 memory and storage options ranging from 40GB to 100GB HDD.

 Connectivity

 Connectivity options include Wi-Fi, Bluetooth, Ethernet, and modem.
-The laptop is equipped with various ports including 3 USB 2.0 ports, VGA, S-Video, and a PC Card slot.
+The laptop is equipped with various ports including 2 USB 2.0 ports, a parallel port, VGA, S-Video, and a PC Card slot.

 Operating System Support

-The ThinkPad T43 originally shipped with Windows XP but also supports Windows Vista, Linux and BSD distributions.
+The ThinkPad T43 originally shipped with Windows XP but also supports, Linux and BSD distributions.

 Dimensions and Weight

 The laptop measures 31.6 x 25.9 x 2.9 cm and weighs approximately 2.3 kg.

 Legacy

 The ThinkPad T43 was praised for its durability, keyboard quality, and overall performance.
 It remains a popular choice among vintage laptop enthusiasts.